 While you’re at BodyWorks, be sure to check when the “Move It, Move It” show is airing at the Bodystage.
 My son and his little friend recently attended this live show and they loved it from start to finish.
 It was great for teaching them about different ways to exercise and how the human body works.
 The presenter was also great at getting them involved and interacting the whole time.

 Tip #6 Don’t Leave Without Checking out the H2Oh!
 Exhibit

 This main floor exhibit is dedicated to the rivers that are so important to Pittsburgh and the animals that inhabit them.
 The exhibit is uniquely set against a view of the rivers in the spot where Pittsburgh’s Three Rivers converge.
 Our favorite part of this exhibit is the area full of fresh water fish tanks, making it almost like a mini aquarium.
 My fish-obsessed son’s favorite things to do here include:

-- Pulling a stool up to the fish to get up close.
+- Pull a stool up to the fish to get up close.

-- Climbing around in the tree trunks with some of the river animals (which also makes a cute photo op!)
+- Climb around in the tree trunks with some of the river animals (which also makes a cute photo op!)

-- Playing at the water tables to learn about how dams work and how the water flows.
+- Play at the water tables to learn about how dams work and water flows.